-Claims that are insured will be handled in accordance with procedures contained in the insurance policies.
+Claims for insured benefits will be handled in accordance with procedures contained in the insurance policies.
 All other general requests should be directed to the Administrator of our Plan.
-If a Claim under the Plan is denied in whole or in part, you will receive written notification.
+If a dependent care claim under the Plan is denied in whole or in part, you or your beneficiary will receive written notification.
 The notification will include the reasons for the denial, with reference to the specific provisions of the Plan on which the denial was based, a description of any additional information needed to process the claim and an explanation of the claims review procedure.

-A level one appeal must be submitted within 180 days of receipt of the denial.
+Within 60 days after denial, you or your beneficiary may submit to the Administrator a written request for reconsideration of the denial.

 Any such request should be accompanied by documents or records in support of your appeal.
-You may review pertinent documents and submit issues and comments in writing.
-The claims administrator will review the claim and provide, within 30 days, a written response to the appeal (extended by reasonable time if necessary).
-In this response, the claims administrator will explain the reason for the decision, with specific reference to the provisions of the Plan on which the decision is based.
-If you disagree with the level one appeal decision you may submit a request for a level two appeal to be determined by the Employer.
-You must submit a request for a level two appeal within 60 days of receipt of the level one notice.
-You will be notified within 30 days after the Employer receives the appeal (extended by reasonable time if necessary).
-The Employer has the exclusive right to interpret the appropriate plan provisions.
-Decisions of the Employer are conclusive and binding.
+You or your beneficiary may review pertinent documents and submit issues and comments in writing.
+The Administrator will review the claim and provide, within 60 days, a written response to the appeal.
+(This period may be extended an additional 60 days under certain circumstances.)
+In this response, the Administrator will explain the reason for the decision, with specific reference to the provisions of the Plan on which the decision is based.
+The Administrator has the exclusive right to interpret the appropriate plan provisions.
+Decisions of the Administrator are conclusive and binding.

-In the case of a claim under Flexible Spending Arrangement, the following timetable for claims applies:
+In the case of a claim for medical expenses under the Health Flexible Spending Account, the following timetable for claims applies:

-Notification of whether claim is accepted or denied: 30 days
+Notification of whether claim is accepted or denied 30 days

-Extension due to matters beyond the control of the Plan: 15 days
+Extension due to matters beyond the control of the Plan 15 days

-Denial or insufficient information on the claim:
+Insufficient information on the claim:

-Notification of: 15 days
+Notification of 15 days

-Response by Participant: 45 days
+Response by Participant 45 days

-Review of claim denial: 30 days
+Review of claim denial 30 days

-You must file your appeal by submitting a written request by email, fax, or mail.
-Indicate either level one or level two appeal on the email, fax, or letter.

-Email: claims@naviabenefits.com

-Fax: 425-451-7002 or 866-535-9227

-Mail: Navia Benefit Solutions, Inc. PO Box 53250 Bellevue, Washington 98015